Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 - Asking for help is a good thing.

-These are the truths I learned from being isolated:
+These are the truths I learned from my time alone:

 - God has a reason for our pain.
 If we had not been isolated together, we would not have worked through other issues that were hurting our relationship.

 - God has a plan.
-He provided a college closer to home that had my daughter’s major.
+He provided a college closer to home that had a better major.

 - God answers prayers.
 I prayed my daughter would be well enough to attend the Christmas Eve service at our church.
 That was her first time out in a large group and marked the end of our isolation.
 What a miracle.